 Alexa will play music, provide information, deliver news and sports scores, tell you the weather, control your smarthome and even allow Prime members to order products they've ordered before.

 She updates through the cloud automatically and learns all the time.
-The more you use Echo, the more Alexa adapts to your speech patterns, vocabulary and personal preferences.
+The more you use Echo devices, the more Alexa adapts to your speech patterns, vocabulary and personal preferences.

 What can you ask Alexa?

-There are a number of different skill categories within the Skills section of the app, including Go Places, Stay Informed, Make Your Home Smarter and Be Entertained.
+There are several skill categories within the Skills section of the app, including Connected Car, Food & Drink, Travel & Transportation, Music & Audio, Smart Home, and plenty more.
 To get started, you just have to tap Enable Skill when you've found one that is suited to you.